-UCC Library’s archival collections are available for consultation on Tuesdays, Wednesdays and Thursdays (except during the College’s Christmas Holiday closure period).
+From Monday the 14th of May 2018, UCC Library’s archival collections are available for consultation on Mondays to Fridays (except during Bank Holidays, Public Holidays, and the College’s Christmas Holiday closure period).

 Supervised access to archival collections is by prior appointment with the Library Archives Service giving at least one week's notice, within the following opening hours:

 [Monday to Friday]

 The reading room is closed for lunch from 13:00 to 14:00.